magosil86/bumblebee/index.md

 ### Why is this useful?

-Quantifying the contribution of interventions, demographics and geographical factors to shaping patterns of transmission is important for understanding and ultimately controlling an infectious disease.
+Quantifying the contribution of interventions, demographics and geographical factors to shaping patterns of transmission is important for understanding and ultimately controlling the spread of an infectious disease.

-Example application areas include:
+### Example application areas include:

 1. quantifying HIV transmission patterns in the context of HIV prevention initiatives such as universal test-and-treat